Poplar Hill (Hillsborough, North Carolina): History

-The was significantly damaged by a tornado in 1919, although the house was relatively untouched by the storm.
+The farm was significantly damaged by a tornado in 1919, although the house was relatively untouched by the storm.
 The farming business never fully recovered and, due to his declining health, Carr sold the property in the early 1920s.
 Poplar Hill was advertised for sale on October 26, 1923, in the Durham Morning Herald, listed by Carver Real Estate.
 It was advertised again on November 22, 1923, by the Atlantic Coast Realty Company based out of Winston-Salem.
 Shortly before Carr's death on April 29, 1924, the property was divided into several smaller farms and sold in pieces.

 In the 1940s, NASCAR founder William France, purchased the horsetrack built by Carr and launched the Occoneechee Speedway.
 In the 1950s, small farms that had once been part of the plantation were sold and developed into suburban neighborhoods.

 In 1980, Poplar Hill was moved from its original location to the other side of the Eno River, on the southern end of Cameron Street in the Hillsborough Historic District, by James Freeland.
 Freeland had planned to turn the house into a restaurant, but decided against it after facing opposition from Hillsborough residents.
 Poplar Hill's new location was a few yards from the site where six Regulators were hanged in 1771 after being condemned by Richard Henderson.
 Poplar Hill then became a rental property.

-In the 1980s one of the tenants, a local bartender, was accused of raping multiple women in one of the upstairs bedrooms of the house.
-Later, a Native American burial ground was found on the property.

 The house is reportedly haunted.
 Musician and writer Tom Maxwell rented the house, but broke the lease due to hauntings.